denizzeybek/denizzeybek/README.md

-### <div align="center">I'm Deniz, working on front end development technologies 👨‍💻  🚀</div>
+### <div align="center">👋 Hello, I'm Deniz!, working on Front-End Development Technologies 👨‍💻  🚀</div>

-- 🌱 I’m currently learning NuxtJs

-- ❓ Ask me anything about VueJs and related technologies
+I'm a passionate developer utilizing the Vue.js 3 framework to make my projects modern and user-friendly.
+I take pride in developing projects with technologies like TypeScript, Ant Design Vue, and Tailwind CSS.
+Feel free to explore my projects and don't hesitate to reach out! 🚀

 <br/>